MAY55A/AIRookies.github.io/ReadMe.txt

 Features :

 Emoji Generator: Converts regular text into emoji-rich expressions.
-Speak Like a Millennia: Makes text more dynamic and youthful.
+Speak Like a Millennial: Makes text more dynamic and youthful.
 Translate Slangs: Translates slang expressions into standard language.

 Usage :